jcla490/landfire-python/CONTRIBUTING.md

 - What did you expect to see?
 - What did you see instead?

-The best way to get your bug fixed is to provide a test case, and/or steps to reproduce the issue.
+The best way to get your bug fixed is to provide a test case and/or steps to reproduce the issue.

 ## How to request a feature